 What always attracts me to the Scottish islands is the calmness and their remote feel.
-You can drive on empty single track roads, get lost in between the green hills, try delicious local seafood and rest on the secluded beaches.
+On Isle of Mull, you can drive on empty single track roads, get lost in between the green hills, try delicious local seafood and rest on the secluded beaches.

 This post might contain affiliate links – if you buy something through them I will receive a tiny commission at no additional cost to you, which helps running this blog.
 Thanks to you in advance ♥ More details here.